schibsted/spid-tech-docs/resources/articles/oauth/jwks.md

 :body

-SchAcc publishes the public part of the RSA keys used to sign tokens on the `/oauth/jwks` endpoint.
+Schibsted account publishes the public part of the RSA keys used to sign tokens on the `/oauth/jwks` endpoint.
 This enables applications to verify the validity of tokens without making a request to [/oauth/introspect](/oauth/introspect/).